 In the seventies, Ivor created his Megalyra family of instruments, the Megalyra itself being the tour de force of Ivor instrumental creations (featured in EMI Vol. II #2).
 This six to eight foot long contrabass slide guitar is strung on both sides to solo (I-I-V-I) and bass (I-V-I) configurations.
 This instrument sounds like tuned thunder and is waiting for some heavy metal or slide guitar pro to make it a celebrity.
 Other instruments in the Megalyra family are the Drone, Kosmolyra, and the Hobnailed Newel Post, which is a 6″ by 6″ beam strung with over seventy strings.
 Ivor called this instrument his harmonic laboratory.

 Those of you who knew Ivor or read his writings knew that he had a special outlook on music, and a comprehensive mind that explored many subjects.
 His compositions, of which all are either on tape or written down, date from 1935.
 Many of his piano compositions are available on cassette, played by Ivor.
 Detwelvulate! contains a selection of his tapes Beyond the Xenharmonic Frontier, Vols.
-1, 2 and 3 as well as earlier acoustic recordings Ivor made on his reel-to-reel machine (see the end of this article for more information).
+1, 2 and 3 as well as earlier acoustic recordings Ivor made on his reel-to-reel machine.

 Elizabeth and I brought Ivor to San Diego in 1985, and he seemed to get younger every year.
 He was in the best health of his life for those years.
 We were very happy to be there to share time with this great man and friend, and see him spend the most productive and stable years of his life here in San Diego.